 Certified Scrum Developer Training with Ron Jeffries and Chet Hendrickson

-When Ron and Chet originated the Certified Scrum Developer program for the Scrum Alliance, they based the learning objectives on the practices of Extreme Programming(XP); practices that they had help create and they had used as the basis for their book, Extreme Programming Installed.
+When Chet and his business partner Ron Jeffries originated the Certified Scrum Developer program for the Scrum Alliance, they based the learning objectives on the practices of Extreme Programming(XP); practices that they had help create and they had used as the basis for their book, Extreme Programming Installed.

 Ron and Chet are among the founders of extreme programming (XP), Ron is one of the authors of the Agile Manifesto (Chet was the first signatory), and they are both globally recognized Scrum Trainers.
 Numerous Agile educators and coaches seek their guidance and have studied with them.
 Taking a CSD workshop with Ron and Chet will be unlike any other Agile course that you will take.
-Bryan Beecham will also join them and help guide you as you build developer skills.
+Bryan Beecham also often joins them and helps guide you as you build developer skills.

 In a pre-Covid world our training would take place at our location in the Farmington Hills/Novi area, 20 miles outside of Detroit, or at your location anywhere around the world.
 Our Agile developer workshops and coaching sessions are now offered live online/virtually, reducing your need to travel.

 Note that while many CST’s fly into metro Detroit to deliver a class, and then leave, we live here and support the local Agile community.
 We continue to sponsor regional Agile conferences and local Agile and Scrum meetups.
 We have strong ties to Agile companies in the metro Detroit area.
 We have successfully run Agile courses for multiple teams in the Great Lakes area.

 You’ll see CSD courses listed with big lists of buzzwords (Ron, Chet, and Bryan know them too) but terms like SOLID won’t help you if you don’t know how to recognize them in the code.

 This intensive three-day course will prepare you to take on the Scrum Developer role.